Inside the Guide

 What Trauma Does to the Body

 Betrayal trauma is more than emotional pain; it's a neurobiological event.
-When you discover that someone you trusted has deceived you, your nervous system sees this as a threat to your survival.
+When you discover that someone you trusted has deceived you, your nervous system registers this as a threat to your survival.

 For Overwhelming Emotions